Hispano-Suiza J12

 The Hispano-Suiza J12 is a luxury automobile that was made by Hispano-Suiza in France from 1931 to 1938.
 It was the largest and most expensive car ever built by Hispano-Suiza.
 It replaced the Hispano-Suiza H6.
-The J12 was only available as a chassis, buyers having to arrange with an outside coachbuilder to integrate a body.
+The J12 was only available as a chassis, buyers having to arrange with an outside coachbuilder to add a body.

 Hispano-Suiza suspended automobile production in 1938 to concentrate on the manufacture of aircraft engines.